dbgutalca/sql4pdb/README.md

 <h1>Database creation</h1>
 <p>On this section, you will create a new database with this tool step by step.</p>
 <p><b>Step 1:</b> Download the SQL4PDB Jar file.
 Click the code button of github and the download ZIP.</p>
 <p><b>Step 2:</b> Fill the configuration.conf file.
-This is the most important file and it must be filled with this information for a correct behavior of the application.</p>
+This is the most important file and it must be filled with this information for a correct behavior of the application.
+You can open this file with every text editor.</p>
 <ul>
 <li><p><b>URL</b>= Direction where the postgreSQL database is located.
 To create a new database in your local PC use the following URL: localhost:5432.</p></li>
 <li><p><b>USER</b>= PostgreSQL username.
 Usually, the default username created in the installation of PostgreSQL is <b>postgres</b></p></li>